 Optional Links are designed to help you do better in your course but

 and Assessment (20 points)

-Since we have a presidential election coming up, it seems appropriate that your project be
+Since we recently had a presidential election, it seems appropriate that your project be

 part of that process!

 March 2016 prior to the election, you work for the Republican National Committee (RNC) and have been asked by the RNC’s Political Director to complete a

 Profile and Assessment (P&A) on one of the candidates seeking the party’s presidential nomination.
 The RNC needs to know which candidate characteristics matter,

 which campaign strategies work and which issues play with the voters in the race for the party's nomination.